New day boat maps to guide you on a fabulous day out

 ‘Little Star’ trips will depart at 11am, 12 noon, 1.30pm and 2.30pm on Saturday 18 and Sunday 19 March.

-Treat your Mum to an unforgettable experience
+Treat your Mum to an unforgettable canal boat holiday experience for mothers days

 Spending time with the family doing something special is one of the loveliest ways to treat your Mum on Mother’s Day.
 And a trip across the incredible Pontcysyllte Aqueduct is an unforgettable experience to enjoy together.